Anjaligupta845793/moody-music/README.md

 ## ⚙️ How It Works

 1.  **Chat**: The user interacts with the AI through a simple chat interface.
-2.  **Analyze**: The backend sends the conversation transcript to a Large Language Model (e.g., Gemini, OpenAI GPT) to extract key emotions and themes, determining a "mood vector".
+2.  **Analyze**: The backend sends the conversation transcript to a Large Language Model (cerebras with Llama4) to extract key emotions and themes, determining a "mood vector".
 3.  **Generate**: This mood vector is used to query music APIs (e.g., Spotify's API with audio features like valence, energy, and danceability) to find matching tracks.
 4.  **Display**: The curated song list is presented to the user.
 5.  **(Future) Connect & Save**: The user authenticates with Spotify/YouTube via OAuth.
 The application then uses the respective APIs to create a new playlist with the generated tracks in the user's account.